domschl/RaspberryNtpServer/README.md

 Now enable and start `chrony`:

 ```
-# Note: Some distributions use `chrony` instead of `chronyd`, so replace, if necessary:
+# Note: Some distributions use `chronyd` instead of `chrony`, so replace, if necessary:
-sudo systemctl enable chronyd
+sudo systemctl enable chrony
-sudo systemctl start chronyd
+sudo systemctl start chrony
 ```

 Verify that `chrony` started ok with `sudo systemctl status chronyd`.
 One possible error is a fatal message that `chronyd has been compiled without PPS support`.
 If that's the case (e.g. Manjaro ARM 64bit), you either need to [compile chrony yourself](https://chrony.tuxfamily.org/doc/2.4/installation.html), [mirror](https://github.com/mlichvar/chrony/blob/master/doc/installation.adoc), or switch to another distri.